dogweather/forkful/content/en/google-apps-script/strings/capitalizing-a-string.md

 weight: 2
 ---

-## What & Why?

-Capitalizing a string involves modifying the input so that the first character is uppercase while the rest remain lowercase, commonly used for formatting names or titles.
-Programmers do this to ensure data consistency and improve readability within user interfaces or documents.

 ## How to:
 Google Apps Script, being based on JavaScript, allows several methods to capitalize a string, albeit without a built-in function.
 Here are a couple of succinct examples:

 **Method 1: Using charAt() and slice()**